need4swede/sprout-track/src/components/ui/date-time-picker/README.md

 ## Features

-- Input field with formatted date/time display
-- Popover with tabbed interface for date and time selection
+- Two separate buttons for date and time selection
-- Calendar component for date selection
+- Calendar component for date selection in a popover
-- iOS-style time picker with touch/swipe controls
+- iOS-style time picker with touch/swipe controls in a popover
+- Automatic closing of date popover when a date is selected
+- Done button for time selection
+- Fixed dimensions for consistent UI (360px height, 350px width)
+- Bottom-aware positioning with margin
 - Keyboard accessibility
 - Dark mode support
-- Responsive design for mobile and desktop
+- Consistent styling regardless of screen size
 - Follows the project's design system

 ## Usage